firebolt-db/godocs/docs/Guides/operate-engines/system-engine.md

 description: System engine documentation
 nav_order: 4
 parent: Operate Engines
-grand_parent: Guides
 ---

 # System Engine
 {: .no_toc}

 Firebolt's system engine enables running various metadata-related queries without having to start an engine.
 The system engine is always available for you in all databases to select and use.

 The system engine supports running the following commands:
 * All [access control](../../sql_reference/commands/access-control/index.md) commands